-The manufacture and sale of human therapeutic products involve an inherent risk of product liability claims, particularly as we now commercialize ARIKAYCE in the US, Europe and Japan.
+The manufacture and sale of human therapeutic products involve an inherent risk of product liability claims, particularly as we continue to commercialize ARIKAYCE in the US, Europe and Japan, and look to commercialize brensocatib, if approved.
 Regardless of merit or eventual outcome, liability claims may result in:

-- Decreased demand for ARIKAYCE and any other products that we may commercialize, and a corresponding loss of revenue; - · Substantial monetary awards to patients or trial participants; - Significant time and costs to defend the related litigation; - · Withdrawal or reduced enrollment of clinical trial participants; and - Reputational harm and significant negative media attention.
+- Decreased demand for ARIKAYCE and any other products that we may commercialize, and a corresponding loss of revenue; - Substantial monetary awards to patients or trial participants; - Significant time and costs to defend the related litigation;

+- Withdrawal or reduced enrollment of clinical trial participants; and - · Reputational harm and significant negative media attention.

-We currently have only limited product liability insurance for our products.
+We have limited product liability insurance for our products.
 We do not know if we will be able to maintain existing, or obtain additional, product liability insurance on acceptable terms or with adequate coverage against potential liabilities.
 This type of insurance is expensive and may not be available on acceptable terms.
 If we are unable to obtain or maintain sufficient insurance coverage on reasonable terms or to otherwise protect against potential product liability claims, we may be unable to commercialize our products.
 A successful product liability claim brought against us in excess of our insurance coverage, if any, may require us to pay substantial amounts and may materially adversely affect our business, financial condition, results of operations and prospects and the value of our common stock.

-Our business and operations, including our drug development and commercialization programs, could be materially disrupted in the event of system failures, security breaches, cyber-attacks, deficiencies in cybersecurity, violations of data protection laws or data loss or damage by us or third parties.
+Our business and operations, including our drug development and commercialization programs, could be materially disrupted and/or subject to reputational harm in the event of system failures, security breaches, cyber-attacks, deficiencies in cybersecurity, violations of data protection laws or data loss or damage by us or third parties.

 We are dependent upon information technology systems, infrastructure, and data to operate our business.
-In the ordinary course of our business, we collect and store sensitive data, including intellectual property, our proprietary business information and that of our suppliers, as well as personally identifiable information of clinical trial participants, patients and employees.
+In the ordinary course of our business, we collect and store sensitive data, including intellectual property, our proprietary business information and that of our suppliers, as well as personally identifiable information, including protected health information, of clinical trial participants, patients and employees.
 Despite the implementation of security measures, our internal computer systems and those of our CROs, CMOs and other contractors and consultants are vulnerable to damage from computer viruses, unauthorized access, natural disasters, terrorism, war and telecommunication and electrical failures.
 Such an event could have a material adverse effect on our business operations, including a material disruption of our drug development and commercialization programs.